stanekTM/RX_Cabell_8ch_Motor_Servo/README.md

 RC_RX_CABELL_V3_FHSS is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 You should have received a copy of the GNU General Public License along with RC_RX_CABELL_V3_FHSS.
-If not, see <http://www.gnu.org/licenses/>
+If not, see <http://www.gnu.org/licenses>

-Jiri StanekTM